danielpopdan/drupal8_composer/README.md

 See [Drupal 8 deployment: Meet Composer] (http://slides.com/popdandaniel/drupal8_deployment_with_composer)

+## Clone

+Please clone the project in [project_name]/composer directory to respect the directory structure.

 ## Description

 This package downloads Drupal Core and contrib modules.
 Also creates symlinks